Sir Martin Lindsay, 1st Baronet: Later life

 In 1964 he was left $250,000 and a luxury Manhattan flat in the will of American philanthropist Florence Berlowitz Shaw (widow of George Hamlin Shaw and former wife of Bernard Pollak), whom he had escorted at social occasions in New York City.
 The will was disputed by Mrs Shaw's three stepchildren, but eventually upheld.
 A cousin living in North Wales also left him £20,000 the same year.
 Lindsay indulged his interest in horse racing by becoming a racehorse breeder.

 Sir Martin married Joyce Lindsay (1904–1998), daughter of the Hon.
 Robert Hamilton Lindsay (a younger son of the 26th Earl of Crawford) and Mary Janet Clarke (daughter of Sir William Clarke, 1st Baronet) in 1932.
-Although sharing the same surname they are not related but share a common ancestor, Alexander Lindsay of Glenesk.
+Although sharing the same surname they are not closely related but share a common ancestor, Alexander Lindsay of Glenesk.
 Lady Lindsay divorced her husband in 1967 on grounds of his desertion.
 Later that year he took the Sunday Express to the Press Council over an article asking, after his two legacies, whether Sir Martin was "after a rich widow".
 The editor John Junor defended the story, but the Press Council upheld the complaint and deplored the form of journalism.
 The couple had three children including his heir apparent Ronald and only daughter Jacynth Rosemary, who married Lord Mark Fitzalan-Howard, son of Bernard Fitzalan-Howard, 3rd Baron Howard of Glossop.

 On 1 August 1969, Lindsay married Loelia, Duchess of Westminster, a former wife of the 2nd Duke of Westminster.
 In 1973 an interview was conducted with Lindsay which featured in the episode Distant War, part of the highly acclaimed series The World at War, in which he recalled his critique of the Norwegian Campaign and the subsequent response to it.

-Involved in business as Chairman of several companies, Lindsay was Chairman of the Standing Council of the Baronetage and wrote his final book on "The Baronetage" in 1977.
+Involved in business as chairman of several companies, Lindsay was chairman of the Standing Council of the Baronetage and published his final book, The Baronetage, in 1977 (2nd edition, Woking, 1979), recognised as the standard concise account of the dignity.